Manavi1427/Manavi1427/README.md

 - [LinkedIn](linkedin.com/in/manavi-sarkar-8bb4b9289) *(Add your link here)*

----

-> “Code what you love, analyze what matters, lead where you stand.” – Manavi (probably)

-Thanks for stopping by! ⭐

 <!---
 Manavi1427/Manavi1427 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.